The Blue Marble: DSCOVR

-On July 21, 2015, NASA released a new Blue Marble photograph taken by a U.S. Deep Space Climate Observatory (DSCOVR), a solar weather and Earth observation satellite that was launched in February 2015 and provided a near-continuous view of the entire sunlit-side of the Earth.
+On July 21, 2015, NASA released a new Blue Marble photograph taken by the U.S. Deep Space Climate Observatory (DSCOVR), a solar weather and Earth observation satellite in Sun-synchronous orbit at the Sun–Earth Lagrange point L1, with a near-continuous day-side view of Earth, which was launched in February 2015.
 The image was taken on July 6, 2015.
 The photograph, of the Western Hemisphere, is centered over Central America.
 The Western United States, Mexico and the Caribbean are visible, but much of South America is hidden beneath cloud cover.
 Greenland can be seen at the upper edge of the image.